Communication 101 - Public Speaking » Spring 2020 » Final Exam

 Which of the following visualization techniques would likely be most effective at reducing communication apprehension?

-B. visualize the speech being over
+A. visualize the speech being over

 C. visualize the audience listening attentively to you

-D. visualize the audience laughing at you
+D. visualize the audience in pink bunny ears

 Question #34